dldc-packages/pubsub/README.md

 subscription.destroy();
 ```

-Once destroyed, calling `emit` or `subscribe` will throw an error.
+Once destroyed, calling `emit` or `subscribe[ById]` will throw an error.
 You can still call the other methods but they will have no effect.

 You can check if a subscription is destroyed by calling the `isDestroyed` method.